pokemon-it/docs/README.md

 - Admin insert unrevealed card into each pool. e.g 1000 cards in basic pool, 1000 cards in pro & 1000 cards in master
 - Player buy a pack then contract will randomly choose 1 card from targetted pool.
 Odd change accordingly.
 - In anytime admin can add new unrevealed card to pool.
 Odd change accordingly.
-- Player can trigger buy back and receive buy back amount within 1 hour.
+- Player can trigger buy back and receive buy back amount within 30 min.
 Buy back card will fallback to pool again.
-- After 1 hour, the reveal card still belong to platform until player update receive status only nft owner will switch to him.
+- After 30 min, the reveal card still belong to platform until player update receive status only nft owner will switch to him.
 - Buy pack amount will stay in contract until admin claim it.
 - Ready admin a method to claim back redundant usdt from buypack contract.
 - Manipulation.